danmiltenberger/danmiltenberger.github.io/_tabs/resume.md

 I'm currently working part time in this laboratory which is working on better ways to disperse surfactant to the lungs.
 You can find an overview of the lab from vcu news,  [VCU Researchers Developing Affordable Noninvasive Treatment for RDS in newborns](https://news.vcu.edu/article/2023/08/vcu-researchers-developing-affordable-noninvasive-treatment-for-rds-in-newborns).

 Day to day, I'm printing the same part using different printer settings and testing particle dispersion using an anderson cascade impacter.
 From there, I analyze the data using a UV visualizer to find the particle concentration.
 The hopeful goal is to publish this work and help set a new standard of 3D printing for aerosolized medicine.
 I'm learning how to stay organized while creating custom fixtures and tooling to improve my personal efficiency.

+##### B. Braun Medical
+I was a Product Development Intern in the R&D department in the OEM team for the summer of 2024.
+I developed 3D models and VBA programs to improve testing of medical devices in a regulated industry.
+Day to day, I communicated with customers, technicians, and subject matter experts on testing procedures.
+My main priorities were coordinating project timelines and deliverables such as tests and quotes.
+The best part of the summer was the final internship presentation, where I was able to show to the team and other interns the work I had done, including writing a program to automatically format the data recieved from one of the testing platforms.
+I was super excited to learn that next day that I had gotten first place for the presentation!
+I had a great time working in the medical device industry and I hope I can continue this important work.

 ##### Volvo - Mack Trucks
 I worked as an industrial engineering intern at Mack’s Lehigh Valley Operations.
 I worked for the logistics department and helped ensure that all 120 trucks / day had the right parts at the right time.
 I learned python during my first few weeks and used my programming knowledge to build an RPA and automate over 300 hours of repetitive tasks, saving the department an estimated $40,000 per year.
 It was a major morale boost too.